The Terms That Shape Guardianship Law

 Ward, Protected Person, and Protective Proceedings

 A ward is someone for whom a guardian has been appointed.
-A protected person is someone for whom a conservator has been appointed or another protective order is in place.
-These are distinct legal statuses.
-A ward has a guardian managing personal decisions.
-A protected person has a conservator managing financial matters, or both.
+A protected person is someone with a conservator or other protective order in place.
+These are two distinct legal roles.

 "Protective proceeding" means a proceeding under section 14-5401 to determine that a person cannot effectively manage or apply his estate to necessary ends, either because he lacks the ability or is otherwise inconvenienced, or because he is a minor, and to secure administration of his estate by a conservator or other appropriate relief.

-A.R.S. § 14-5101(12)The statute also defines "contact" and "contact order" to address the rights of family members and close friends to maintain relationships with a ward.
-A "significant relationship" requires either a blood or marriage connection, or a demonstrated history of close friendship.
-These definitions protect a ward's personal connections while giving the court tools to manage who has access.
+A.R.S. § 14-5101(12)The statute also defines "contact" and "contact order."
+These terms cover the rights of family and close friends to stay in touch with a ward.
+A "significant relationship" requires a blood or marriage tie, or a history of close friendship.